uh-classtellations/uh-classtellations.github.io/index.md

 * Support for double majors
 * Support for prospective students (who don’t have a MyUH account) and are willing to manually enter AP credits, etc.
 * Long-term: interaction with STAR’s actual enrollment system.

+## Team Members

+### Kevin Lee

+Kevin is in his senior year in Computer Engineering.
+He plans on pursuing a career in data analytics or electrical engineering involving telecommunication systems.
+He is just taking this class because he needs a technical elective but he is having a lot of fun and is learning a lot.
+For more information about Kevin and his previous projects, please visit his [portfolio](https://krnkev.github.io/).

+### Jessica Tang

+Jessica is in her junior year at the University of Hawaii at Manoa and pursuing a B.S. in Computer Science.
+She hopes to be able to create useful websites to help others and hopefully UH Classtellations will be a great first step.
+For more information about Jessica and her previous projects, please visit her [portfolio](https://jktang342.github.io/).

+### Alison Tomooka

+Alison is in her third year at University of Hawaii at Manoa and pursuing a B.A. in Economics, along with a minor in Computer Science.
+Through UH Classtellations, she hopes to help other students keep track of their academic progress and achieve their educational goals.
+For more information about Alison and her previous projects, please visit her [portfolio](https://alison-t.github.io/).

+### Kiko Whiteley

+Kiko is a junior majoring in Computer Science and Mathematics, looking to work as a a data science researcher, analyst, or engineer.
+He hopes that UH Classtellations will be a useful visual aid for UH ICS students to optimize their path toward graduation and seeks to broaden his knowledge in building interactive web interfaces while working on the project.
+For further details, you can see [his Github portfolio](https://keekss.github.io/).